mgimond/tukeyedar/README.md

 ```

 Note that the vignettes will not be automatically generated with the
-above command; note too that the vignettes are available on this website
+above command, however, the vignettes are available on this website (see
-(see next section).
-If you want a local version of the vignettes, add
+next section).
+If you want a local version of the vignettes, add the
-the `build_vignettes = TRUE` parameter.
+`build_vignettes = TRUE` parameter.

 ``` r
 remotes::install_github("mgimond/tukeyedar", build_vignettes = TRUE)